AdobeDocs/adobe-pass/src/pages/index.md

 Adobe Pass Authentication is an entitlement solution for TV Everywhere, providing a modular framework for determining whether someone who requests access to a resource is entitled to it.

+<InlineAlert variant="info" slots="header, text"></InlineAlert>

+Note

+The content on this page is provided for information purposes only.
+Usage of this API requires a current license from Adobe.
+No unauthorized use is permitted.

 <Resources slots="heading, links"></Resources>

 #### Resources